-“Cheap is expensive,” Grandma used to say to you as a kid… and she was certainly right when it came to spending money on, say, a new pair of loafers.
-Cheap shoes would fall apart before you outgrew them and anyway, the pricy ones were better for your growing feet.
+“Cheap is expensive,” Grandma always used to say … and she was certainly right when it came to spending money on, say, a new pair of loafers.
+Cheap shoes would fall apart before you outgrew them and anyway, the pricey ones were better for your young feet.
 Now that you’re an adult, it’s tempting to apply the same wisdom to home improvement.

 - Start by finding out what a fair price for your project really is.
-In their Remodeling Impact reports, the National Association of Realtors discusses typical costs for popular home improvements, as well the project’s contribution to resale value and customer satisfaction.
+In Remodeling Impact reports, the National Association of Realtors discusses typical costs for popular home improvements, as well the project’s contribution to resale value and customer satisfaction.
 In addition, Remodeling magazine publishes a detailed annual Cost vs. Value report.
 The ideal candidate for your job should normally charge somewhere within ballpark range.

 - Get bids from 3 to 5 contractors.
 Don’t just look at the bottom line, though.
-Compare each one’s experience and knowhow when it comes to the type of project which you have in mind.
+Compare each one’s experience and knowhow when it comes to the type of project you have in mind.
 Check their reviews – not on their own website but somewhere impartial, like a contractor referral service or a specialized review site, like Yelp.

 - Give a guy a break.
-Similarly, a nationally known contracting firm could well be banking on their name when they give you an estimate.
+Similarly, a nationally known contracting firm could be banking on their big name when they give you an estimate.
 The mom-and-pop local shop or new guy just starting out may bid lower because they’re hungrier for your business.
 By the same token, they might provide a superior standard of craftsmanship, as well – so in hiring them, you win on both counts.

 Laura Firszt writes for networx.com.

 Looking for a Pro?
 Call us(866) 441-6648